 Urine Scald, Dirty Bottoms and How to Clean a Rabbit

-- Rabbits are naturally clean animals that spend a lot of time grooming, they only tend to develop a mucky bottom or urine scald if they are unwell, unable to groom themselves, or if they live in a dirty environment.
+- Rabbits are naturally clean animals that spend a lot of time grooming, they only tend to develop a mucky bottom if they are unwell, unable to groom themselves, or if they live in a dirty environment.

-- Having a dirty bottom and/or urine scald can also lead to serious problems such as skin infections and fly strike.
+- Having a dirty bottom can lead to serious problems such as skin infections and fly strike.

-- Check your rabbits’ bottoms daily and contact your vet if you notice any of them have a dirty back end.
+- Check your rabbits’ bottoms daily and contact your vet if you notice any problems.

 Rabbits are naturally hygienic animals that groom regularly to stay clean and healthy.
-If your rabbit has developed a dirty bottom, or urine scalding (wet, red, raw skin caused by urine soaked fur) it’s likely to be a sign that something is wrong.
+If your rabbit has developed a dirty bottom, or urine scalding (raw skin caused by urine-soaked fur) it’s likely to be a sign that something is wrong.
 Common causes include:

-- Dental disease - dental disease can make grooming very difficult and painful (sometimes impossible).
+- Dental disease - this can make grooming very difficult and painful (sometimes impossible).

 - A poor diet - a poor diet can quickly lead to digestive problems and soft stools.
 Check out our feeding guide for rabbits.